acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/Activity 12 Recursions.md

     // recursive case:
     // this Item is a list, so walk through it for (const auto& element : item.list) {
-        // recurse on each element, which may itself
-        // be a number or another list print_numbers(element);
+            // recurse on each element, which may itself be a number on a list print_numbers(element);
     }
 }

 int main() {

-    // build a nested structure that matches the given array
-    // numbers and lists are freely mixed
     Item array = {
         1,
         2,